jywebs/GitHub_interview/Preso/presenter_notes.md

 - What the data shows about AI’s impact,
 - And how all of this translates into strategic outcomes for teams and customers.

+**Point of note** - This is not a technical demo—it’s about impact and strategy.

 **Additional talking points:**

-- Set expectations: “This is not a technical demo—it’s about impact and strategy.”
-- Remind audience of the framing question: *How can AI tools improve productivity in development workflows?*
+~~- Remind audience of the framing question: *How can AI tools improve productivity in development workflows?*~~

 ---

 ## Slide 2: My Experience with Copilot

-The current fear in the industry is that AI is coming for all of our jobs - **especially developers**.
+If you have anything to do with media today you have probably seen news articals saying something to the effect of - AI is coming for all of our jobs - **especially developers**.
 To me, AI isn’t about replacing developers.
 It’s about removing friction so they can focus on higher-value work.

+Before starting this process with GitHub, my experiance with GitHub was like, what I suspect many enterprise users is - just using GitHub as the Git repository UI.
-Before preparing for this process with GitHub, I mainly used GitHub as just the Git repository UI.
-But I wanted to dive deeper into features I would use if I were starting fresh today.
+As part of preparing for this journey with GitHub, I wanted to dive deeper into features I would use if I were starting fresh, with a new product, company or just in the industry today.

-The feature I prioritized was **GitHub Copilot**.
-Because if you’re not using some kind of AI today, you’re getting left behind.
+The feature I choose to prioritize getting comfortable with is **GitHub Copilot**.
+Because if you’re not using some kind of AI in your development workflow today, you’re getting left behind.

-I found that Copilot gave me three things quickly that used to take hours:
+I found out that Copilot gave me three things quickly that used to take me hours and were the least enjoyable in my daily tasks:

-1. **Scaffolding** – After I created a PRD, Copilot built my codebase structure and base files in seconds.
+1. **Scaffolding** – After I created a PRD for my test project, I asked Copilot to built my codebase structure and base files and it did so accurately in seconds.
-2. **Unit tests** – Once I had the core code written, Copilot generated tests.
-This replaced a task often done under time pressure at 2am just to get a PR approved.
+2. **Unit tests** – Once I had the core code written, I used the Copilot chat and asked it to generate my unit tests.
+This replaced a task often done with frustration and many, many itterations.
-3. **Automation** – Copilot created my Dockerfile and GitHub Actions workflow quickly and efficiently.
+3. **Automation** – I told Copilot to create my Dockerfile and associated GitHub Actions workflow to build and push that docker container to my DockerHub and it did so quickly and efficiently.

-As I experimented more, I realized it could also help solve issues I documented in my repo.
+As I experimented more, I realized it could also help solve issues I documented in my repo (**espically in agent mode**).
+I did find that the better the issue was documented the better the resulting fix was.
 Honestly, it made me wish I had Copilot next to me on those 3 a.m. pager calls when a hotfix was needed 20 minutes ago.

-**Takeaway:** Copilot isn’t replacing developers—it’s like a sidecar, giving us leverage while we keep our hands on the wheel.
+**Takeaway:** Copilot isn’t replacing developers — it’s more like a sidecar, giving developers leverage while allowing them to keep our hands on the wheel.

 **Additional talking points:**

 - Mention how this experience pushed you beyond the “just Git UI” perception of GitHub.
-- Add your meta-example: *Using Copilot, I even built this presentation deck with impress.js and deployed it on GitHub Pages.*
+- *leave for closing* - ~~Add your meta-example: *Using Copilot, I even built this presentation deck with impress.js and deployed it on GitHub Pages.*~~

 ---